DejvCodes/DejvCodes/README.md

 Front-end / JavaScript / React / Wordpress 🚀

 Most of the time you can find me coding or at the gym.
 My best way to relax?
 Traveling. 🌏 <br>
-I'm a fan of cars, motorbikes, a good cup of coffee and of course coding.
+I'm a fan of cars, motorbikes, good coffee and of course coding.

-Right now, I'm mainly deepening my knowledge of React. 🌱
+I'm currently learning more about React. 🌱

 ## 💻 Tech Stack